Training & Certification

 You will have the opportunity to impact communities where systemic inequities and individual prejudices have denied too many children access to a great education.
 However, we recognize the first year is hard, and to prepare you for that challenge, you will receive intensive pre-service training and coaching through Nevada Teacher Corps.

 In the summer, Nevada Teacher Corps (NTC) Fellows begin a rigorous, seven-week summer training program centered on field experience.
 You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.

 Outstanding local teachers will prepare you to manage a classroom, to deliver the content your students must learn, and to support students in meeting high expectations by building bridges between challenging academic content and students’ unique values and experiences.
-You must demonstrate proficiency in these fundamental skills by the end of pre-service training to earn teaching eligibility for the fall.
+You must demonstrate proficiency in these fundamental skills by the end of pre-service training to receive program recommendation to teach in the fall.

-Summer training is extremely demanding; you will teach summer school and attend sessions five days per week from approximately 8:00 am to 6:00 pm, with potential evening workshops and events.
-Attendance is mandatory every day.
+Summer training is extremely demanding; you will teach summer school and attend sessions five days per week from approximately 7:00 am to 6:00 pm, with evening online learning assignments and lesson planning.
+Attendance is mandatory for every day of summer training and is reported to the state of Nevada toward the granting for Fellow licensure.
 For most Fellows, the location of summer training will be different than their actual teaching assignment.